gazebosim/gz-sim/tutorials/migration_sdf.md

 </model>
 ```

-Note that besides the different file name, Ignition also requires the C++ class
+Note that besides the different file name, Gazebo also requires the C++ class
 to be defined in the `name` attribute.

 Also keep in mind that plugins that offer similar functionality may accept